 The problem: Traders use VWAP on daily or weekly charts, where it's less effective.

-Solution: VWAP is most reliable for intraday trading (5-minute, 15-minute, 1-hour charts).
-Use daily VWAP only for multi-day swings.
-Avoid using VWAP on weekly or monthly charts.
+Solution: VWAP is usually most useful for intraday trading (5-minute, 15-minute, 1-hour charts).
+Use daily VWAP carefully for multi-day swings.
+Avoid using session VWAP as the main reference on weekly or monthly charts.

 Mistake 2: Ignoring Volume on VWAP Touches